africanobyamugisha/BOU-Financial-Markets-Web-Scrap/ReadMe.md

 From https://www.bou.or.ug/bou/bouwebsite/FinancialMarkets/Closing-TBondsPrices-Yield.html

 The code uses the `rvest` package to extract the links and titles of the Excel files, which are then stored in a data frame.
 The `DT` package is used to combine the Excel files into one data table, and the `writexl` package is used to write the combined data to a new Excel file.
 The final output is a single Excel file containing all the T-Bonds prices and yields for the available data on the page.
+The code uses the `dplyr` core package from tidyverse to do data cleaning

 ## Purpose